Collection: Frans de Waard Books – Korm Plastics & Sound Culture

 About Frans de Waard

-That parallel role is essential.
-He worked for Staalplaat between 1992 and 2003, ran Vital from the 1980s onward, and turned it into Vital Weekly in the online era.
-In 2019 he relaunched Korm Plastics as a publisher of books, extending the same archival and scene-based interests into print.
-By 2025 he had ended Vital Weekly in order to focus fully on books and music.
+That parallel role is central to understanding his books.
+He worked for Staalplaat between 1992 and 2003, ran Vital from the 1980s onward, and extended it into Vital Weekly in the online era.
+In 2019 he relaunched Korm Plastics as a publisher of books, carrying the same archival and scene-based interests into print.
+By 2025 he had ended Vital Weekly to focus fully on books and music.
+The titles available at Frans de Waard on Lokator100 reflect that long accumulation of practice, documentation, and editorial commitment.

 Browse next